-The action concerns the deduction as input tax of VAT incurred in 2015 in setting up an office in an otherwise privately used single-family dwelling.
-The defendant rejected the deduction of VAT, which the applicant, who operates a scaffolding business, claimed for the first time in his annual VAT return for 2015, submitted late, because the office was not allocated to the assets of the business in time.
+The action concerns the deduction as input tax of VAT incurred in 2014 in installing a photovoltaic system.
+The applicant used some of the electricity generated by the system himself and supplied the rest to a power supplier's transmission system.
+The supply contract concluded in 2014 provided for a remuneration plus value added tax.
+The defendant rejected the deduction of VAT, which the applicant claimed for the first time in his annual VAT return for 2014, submitted late, because the photovoltaic system was not allocated to the assets of the business in time.
 The objection and the action both failed.
 Now the matter has been brought before the Bundesfinanzhof (Federal Finance Court, 'the BFH') in an appeal on a point of law.